HuiZeng/BIQA_Toolbox/README.md

 This toolbox is made available for research purpose only.

 We utilize the MatConvNet and libSVM toolboxes and re-implement some existing methods.
-Please check corresponding licence files for details.
+Please check their licence files for details.